edmundmiller/edmundmiller.dev/content/posts/emacs-email.md

 The chicken and the egg problem with `gmailieer` is that it needs `notmuch` set up in the `.mail` dir.
 So when I was setting `gmailieer` up, `notmuch` was already up and running for me.
-We&rsquo;ll come back to it.
+We'll come back to it.

 With `gmailieer` the important part, is if I check my email on my phone, another computer, or Emacs, it will update as read, archived, deleted, and most